samarh/samarh.github.io/index.md

 ## Projects

 ### Data Science for Soccer
-Used machine learning to predict match outcomes, learn association rules between half-time and full-time results, and guess players' starting positions from a decade of English Premier League match statistics, betting odds, and in-game events.
+Used machine learning to predict match outcomes, learn association rules between half-time and full-time results, and guess players' starting positions from a decade of English Premier League match statistics, betting odds, and in-game events. <br>
 [Data]

 ### Vechicle License Plate Recognition
-Built an image processing system that localizes license plates from natural images of cars under different lighting conditions and then recognizes the vehicles' registration numbers from them.
+Built an image processing system that localizes license plates from natural images of cars under different lighting conditions and then recognizes the vehicles' registration numbers from them. <br>
 [Report][Code]

 ### Handwritten Digit Classifier
-Implemented a handwritten digit classifier in Matlab using a vanilla neural network trained with batch gradient descent on a subset of MNIST.
+Implemented a handwritten digit classifier in Matlab using a vanilla neural network trained with batch gradient descent on a subset of MNIST. <br>
 [Code]

 ### Twitter Sentiment Analysis
-Parsed real-time data from the Twitter global feed and performed elementary sentiment analysis on English tweets using the AFINN-111 word-sentiment lexicon.
+Parsed real-time data from the Twitter global feed and performed elementary sentiment analysis on English tweets using the AFINN-111 word-sentiment lexicon. <br>
 [Code]

 ## Teaching